tejasai97/pang-game/readme.txt

 -this is a game written in python
 -this code works in codeskulptor ide
--go to "http://www.codeskulptor.org/" to play the game
+-go to "http://www.codeskulptor.org/" and copy the code to play the game